-Court approval is not a prerequisite for a settlement to be entered into.
+Generally, court approval is not a prerequisite for settlements to be entered into.
 However, to ensure that the settlement agreement is enforceable, it should be made an order of court and in the process the court is not entitled to interfere with the terms of the settlement, unless the court is of the view that the terms of the settlement are not in the public interest.
-Regarding claims on behalf of children, such claims must be instituted by the guardian of the child.
+The position in respect of class actions is different in that any settlement reached after the certification of the class action, is subject to and only valid once approved by the court.
+Regarding claims on behalf of children, such claims must be instituted and settled by the guardian of the child.
 The High Court, being the upper-guardian of all minors, will have to sanction the settlement agreement to ensure that the child's interests are protected.